dzekelid/auctions/_listings/ebay/merchandised-product-get.md

 ---
 swagger: "2.0"
 info:
-  title: Ebay
+  title: Ebay Get Merchandised Product
-  description: The eBay platform offers an unprecedented opportunity to build a new
-    eBay business or expand your current business, reach new customers, and create a potential new stream of revenue.
-Leverage the resources of the eBay Developers Program to tap into the eBay Marketplace with millions of active users globally, with tools and services that meet the diverse needs of buyers and sellers.
+  description: This call returns an array of products based on the category and metric
+    specified.
+This includes details of the product, such as the eBay product Id (EPID), title, and user reviews and ratings for the product.
+You can use the epid returned by this call in the Browse API search call to retrieve items for this product.
+    Restrictions For a list of supported sites and other restrictions, see API Restrictions.
   contact:
     name: eBay Inc.
   version: 1.0.0